jhspetersson/jhspetersson/README.md

 🦀 [fselect](https://github.com/jhspetersson/fselect) ⭐**4.4k**

-I was never able to memorize all the options of `find`, so I wrote my own with syntax resembling SQL.
+I was never able to memorize all the options of `find`, so I wrote my own tool with SQL-like query syntax.

 Tons of various file characteristics to search against, `.gitignore` support, interactive mode, export to JSON, and much more.

-My first real experience with Rust, and I liked it!
+My first real experience with Rust, and I loved it!

 🦀 [git-task](https://github.com/jhspetersson/git-task)

 Your local bug tracker.
-It saves everything in git repository, but under "hidden" ref (you can make it visible along all other branches though).
+It stores everything in a Git repository under a "hidden" ref (though you can make it visible alongside other branches).

-Supports syncing issues with GitHub, Gitlab and Jira Cloud.
-Redmine and YouTrack are in the plans.
+It supports syncing issues with GitHub, Gitlab and Jira Cloud.
+Redmine and YouTrack are planned.

-Was presented on [GitMerge 2024](https://git-merge.com) conference.
-For hardcore git CLI users.
+Presented at the [GitMerge 2024](https://git-merge.com) conference.
+For hardcore Git CLI users.

 ♨️ [packrat](https://github.com/jhspetersson/packrat)

-A small library for Java streams enhancement with custom intermediate operations ("gatherers").
-Can be a good source of inspiration for writing your own gatherers.
+A small library for enhancing Java streams with custom intermediate operations (“gatherers”).
+It can be a good source of inspiration for writing your own gatherers.

-Planned to be finally released after JDK 24 going stable.
+Requires JDK 24 or later!

 🎮 [Q2048](https://github.com/jhspetersson/q2048)

-This is a remake of well-known [2048](https://play2048.co) puzzle on Quake engine.
+A remake of the well-known [2048](https://play2048.co) puzzle on the Quake engine.

-Being a huge fan of Quake, I participated in some kind of anniversary online event called [QuakeExpo](https://qexpo2016.com): people presenting their Quake mods, maps, models, whatever.
+As a huge fan of Quake, I took part in an anniversary online event called [QuakeExpo](https://qexpo2016.com): people showcasing their Quake mods, maps, models, whatever.
-Yes, it's been a while since the brand shaked the gaming community for the first time.
-However, even today you can find all kinds of goodies for one of the most brilliant games ever.
+Yes, it's been a while since the brand first shook the gaming community, but even today you can find all kinds of goodies for one of the most brilliant games ever.